Travel and expenses policy

 • a telephone line in the employee's home.
 They can use this for business purposes only.
 We will reimburse the cost of line rental and calls.

 • a mobile phone.
-They can use this for personal calls within the arrangements specified by the director of resources.
+They can use this for personal calls within the arrangements specified by the Director of Resources.
 For more details, read:

 • Where a work phone is not considered necessary, we will reimburse the cost of business calls on an employee's own phone.